 If you have suggestions for making this form simpler, we would be happy to hear from you.
 See the instructions for your income tax return.
+Before you begin, see the Line 22 worksheet and Line 24 chart below.

 Basis in Regular Roth IRA Contributions Worksheet-Line 22